ilmimris/wilayah-indonesia/docs/OPTIMIZATIONS.md

 ### 5. Memory Optimizations
 - Added synchronization primitives to prevent race conditions
 - Optimized data structures for better memory usage
+- Bounded the n-gram search results to a configurable top-K (default 50) and bypass cache writes for truncated queries to keep memory predictable

 ### 6. Timeout Mechanism